 The development of

-associated with various environmental exposures.
+associated with various environmental exposures, such as certain chemicals.
 One way to possibly reduce your risk of scleroderma is to avoid these exposures.

 Scleroderma.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at:

 https://www.niams.nih.gov/Health_Info/Scleroderma/default.asp.
 Updated August 2016.
 Accessed November 29, 2016.

 What is scleroderma?
 Scleroderma Foundation website.
 Available at:

 http://www.scleroderma.org/site/PageServer?pagename=patients_whatis#.WEhnf02QzIV.
 Accessed November 29, 2016.